-Meanwhile, try not to add more or cut a small piece of cheese then place back, finish the cheese in one shot to minimize the contamination.
+Meanwhile, try not to add more or cut a small piece of cheese then place back, finish it in one go to reduce contamination.

-Less often, but some traditional gorgonzola may be made of unpasteurized cow milk — And it will go bad much quicker.
+Less often but some smaller and older dairy may still use the unpasteurized cow milk — the cheese will go bad much quicker.
 As a general rule of thumb, moldy cheese means not safe to eat.
-In no circumstances that the gorgonzola you brought home, which later grew mold on it (even refrigerated), is still safe for your family to eat.

 Under no circumstances that the gorgonzola you brought home, which later grew mold on it (even refrigerated) will still 100% safe for your family to consume.